igrishaev/lambda/README.md

 ```

 - The `NI_ARGS` might be extended with resources, e.g. if you want an EDN config
-  file be baked into the binary file.
+  file baked into the binary file.

-Then you compile the project either on Linux natively or with Docker.
+Then compile the project either on Linux natively or with Docker.

 #### Linux (Local Build)